karjonas/thinkfan-tui/README.md

 # Contributing

-Please report any issues you find at https://github.com/karjonas/thinkfan-tui.
+Please report any issues you find at https://github.com/karjonas/thinkfan-tui/issues.
+If your laptop model is not in the list of tested laptop, feel free to test it add it to the list.
 Outputs from the `sensors -j` command are also appreciated for more test coverage on different laptops.

 # License